j1sk1ss/SelfCallPreprocessor/README.md

 }
 ```

-With the `misc/preprocessor.py` tool we mark all structures, their depends, and `selfcall` functions.
-First things first we generate names for structs without name and with an annotated by `selfcall` function:
+With the `misc/preprocessor.py` tool we mark all structures, their dependencies and `selfcall` functions.
+First things first we generate names for structures without the name and with the annotated by `selfcall` function:
 ```c
 typedef struct __anon_struct_a_t {
     int (*foo)( /* processor::selfcall */ );
 } a_t;
 ```

-Then we create a symtable and dependency graph for a provided code / project.
+Then we create a symtable and a dependency graph for a provided code / project.
 This structures will be very helpful at the AST-part.
 In few words, the `symtable` memorize all functions and structures with the `processor::selfcall` annotation.
-This helps us to determine, is the selected function reqire a hidden `self` parameter.
+This helps us to determine, is the selected function reqires a hidden `self` parameter.
 The `dependency graph` is a simple `DAG`.
 It links nested structures with each other.
 To demonstrate such structures, I'll illustatrare them below:
 ![symtab](media/first_phase.png)

-After aforementioned preparations, we replace the annotation `/* processor::selfcall */` with a structure signature:
+After the aforementioned preparations, we replace the annotation `/* processor::selfcall */` with a structure signature:
 ```c
 typedef struct __anon_struct_a_t {
     int (*foo)( struct __anon_struct_a_t* );
 } a_t;
 ```

-That' all what we do at this level.
+That's all what we do at this level.
 Now we can proceed further.

 ## AST part
-With a prepared source code, we can safely invoke the `pycparser` library as a main parser in this project.
+With the prepared source code, we can safely invoke the `pycparser` library as a main parser in this project.
 The main idea of this part is simple:
 - Find a function call node.
 - Check if this function call invoked from a structure.
 - Determine which structure is used.